 Communicate how you will fit in with the school’s culture.
-Attempt to change the tone of the interview from a question-answer situation to a discussion of the present conditions of the school and what you can bring to the school to improve the community.
+Attempt to change the interview tone from a question-answer situation to a discussion of the school’s present conditions and what you can bring to the school to improve the community.

 5. Be confident and leave the interview with an open invitation to continue talking.